HeySkidee/practice/brrrr.md

-I waste my time on thinking about future.
+I can save my time if i stop worrying about things, and start taking action.

 ## idc